+Enter a unique name for the LEPS profile here.

+Network name

-Enter a unique name for the LEPS-U profile here.
-Network name Here you select the SSID or, in the case of a WLC, the logical WLAN network for which the LEPS-U profile applies.
-The only users who can authenticate at the SSID or, in the case of a WLC, at the logical WLAN network are those who are connected to it via the LEPS-U profile.
-Users Create individual LEPS-U users here.
-Each LEPS-U user must be linked with a previously created profile and assigned an individual WPA passphrase.
-Any client can then use this passphrase to authenticate at the SSID specified in the corresponding profile.
-The user is identified by the passphrase used.
+Here you select the SSID or, in the case of a WLC, the logical WLAN network for which the LEPS profile applies.
+The only users who can authenticate at the SSID or, in the case of a WLC, at the logical WLAN network are those who are connected to it via the LEPS profile.